liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/02-installing-liferay-bundle.markdown

 When you're finished setting up your mail configuration, click *Save*.

-Your next step for basic @product@ configuration is to convert the search implementation from its default demo mode into a production-ready mode.
+Your next step is to convert the search implementation from its default demo mode into a production-ready mode.